apriadi4425/crud/README.md

 </form>
 ```

-remember!!, adjust the name form to coloumn in your database table
+remember!!, adjust the name form input to coloumn in your database table
 ------>Access class Crud<--------

 to call data on index.php